genomicsclass/book/pages/bioc2_parallel.md

 ```
 Note that
 in this environment, despite increasing the number of CPUs
-by a factor of 1.5, we
+linearly
-do not appreciably reduce run time.
+do not appreciably reduce run time after
+moving to two cores.
 This due mainly to communication
-costs that typically increase with the number of CPUs.
+costs that typically increase with the number of CPUs,
+and this phenomenon will be environment-specific.

-In summary, it is very easy to perform embarrassignly parallel
+In summary, it is very easy to perform embarrassingly parallel
 tasks with R, and this carries over to genomic data analysis
 thanks to BiocParallel.
 There are some strategic considerations
 concerning control of memory consumption and communication costs,